hegoimanzano/ICASCM2025/01_build_model.md

 Advanced users: remember not saturate the pore automatically with pyCSH.
 You will do it afterwards with packmol
 ```

 **1. Donwload pyCSH** Download the zip file from the github repository.
-Unzip and enter the folder (e.g. csh_basic/).
+Unzip and enter the folder in your terminal or in VScode.

 **2. Edit the `parameters.py`**  Open `parameters.py` file in your text editor.
 You will have to change a few parameters to build your model according to the instructions above.